-Evidence is pieces of information that help prove or disprove facts.
+Evidence, a part of the criminal court process, is pieces of information that help prove or disprove facts.
 If there is enough evidence in a case, it’s possible to figure out who did it and why.

 In criminal cases, the prosecutor and defendant give pieces of evidence to the jury.
 Each side will tell the jury what story the evidence should tell.
 The jury must decide which pieces of evidence they believe and which they should ignore to make a guilty or not guilty verdict.